-Dry Rations: Includes cereal, dal, oil, sugar, salt, potatoes and soy chunks to ensure basic nutrition for children and their families.
+Dry Rations: Includes cereal, dal, oil, sugar, salt, potatoes, and soy chunks to ensure basic nutrition for children and their families.

-Hygiene Kits: Includes soaps, sanitizers, face masks, gloves, sanitary napkins and study materials in addition to protective gear and disinfectant supplies for government healthcare workers.
+Hygiene Kits: Includes soaps, sanitizers, face masks, gloves, sanitary napkins, and study materials in addition to protective gear and disinfectant supplies for government healthcare workers.

-Awareness Generation: About preventative measures, recommended hygiene practices and information about available medical facilities and government schemes.
+Awareness Generation: About preventative measures, recommended hygiene practices, and information about available medical facilities and government schemes.

 Going The Extra Mile

-Over and above our direct relief measures, CRY project teams and volunteers have been mobilizing communities and authorities alike, with the help of our partners and supporters, to take action for children at every level and ensure that relief packages reach the most marginalised families.
+Over and above our direct relief measures, CRY project teams and volunteers have been mobilizing communities and authorities alike, with the help of our partners and supporters, to take action for children at every level and ensure that relief packages reach the most marginalized families.